 RNA-protein complex refinement using AI modeling and docking

-Understanding the intimate dance between proteins and RNA is essential for unraveling the mysteries of cellular functions.
+Understanding the interactions between proteins and RNA is essential for unraveling the mysteries of cellular functions.
 In a recent study, we proposed an innovative and efficient technique to accurately model the interactions between proteins and RNA, leading to insights that have the potential to advance the fields of structural biology and drug design.

 As we were particularly interested in the RNA-binding protein Musashi-1 (MSI1) and its interaction with RNA through RNA-binding domains (MSI1-RBDs), we proposed a two-step approach: first, we utilized the AI-based modeling technique Alphafold2 to predict a 3D structure of the MSI1-RBDs based on the amino-acid sequences in humans.
 Following this, we used a flexible docking technique called PaCS-MD to construct the protein-RNA complexes.
 Unlike traditional methods that manually ligate RNA to the protein, PaCS-MD automatically constructs the complexes, providing a more natural interaction.